George Cowie

 Alexander George Cowie (born 9 May 1961) is a Scottish former professional football player and coach.

 Career

 Born in Buckie, Cowie joined West Ham United as an apprentice in 1977, turning professional in 1978.
-He made his senior debut on 13 April 1982, in a Division 1 match against Ipswich Town.
+He made his senior debut on 13 April 1982, in a Division 1 match against Ipswich Town coming on as a substitute for Jimmy Neighbour.
 He later played for Heart of Midlothian, Morton, Dunfermline Athletic, Deveronvale and Forres Mechanics, both latter clubs play in the Scottish Highland Football League.

 After retiring as a player, Cowie was active as a coach in Oceania, where he served as manager of the Papua New Guinea national under-23 team and the Solomon Islands national team.

+After relocating to Queensland, Australia he coached Brisbane club, Wynnum Wolves to win the Queensland Cup, their first major trophy in 77 years.
+He also coached Sunshine Coast FC to a Premiership Double and was voted "Queensland Coach of the Year" in 2008.
+He holds a UEFA A License as a qualified coach and has worked as coach instructor for Football Federation Australia and as a technical manager of Football Queensland.

+Cowie operates "George Cowie Football" based in Queensland which provides coaching and training camps for aspiring footballers across Australia and works in conjunction with English Premier League club, West Ham United.